Venice, as a city, is not that green-friendly.

-Luckily walking to the east, at the island’s borders, there is a green oasis, parco delle rimembranze.
+In the eastern part though, at the island’s borders, there is a green oasis named parco delle rimembranze.
 To come here takes a bit of time, the spot is far from the main routes but is also very close to the biennale pavillons.

 The park is long and sprinkled with cluster pines, sometimes interrupted by football and basket fields, where either children and adults play at any time of the day, usually mixed.